Information about our auditors

 - Regulatory compliance processes.

 The budget for the operations of CAS is approved by the Audit Committee on an annual basis.
-CAS’ annual risk based audit plans for ING Bank, ING Insurance and ING Group are reviewed by the Executive/Management Board and approved by the Audit Committee.
-CAS also initiates periodic exchange of its risk analysis and audit planning results with the external auditor and the Dutch Central Bank.
+CAS’ annual risk based audit plans for ING Bank and ING Group are reviewed by the Executive/Management Board and approved by the Audit Committee.
+CAS also initiates periodic exchange of its risk analysis and audit planning results with the external auditor.

 Based on an assessment made by the Audit Committee, the Supervisory Board will make recommendations to the AGM once every four years as to the appointment of the external auditor.